The C Interfaces:

 However, since the link may be renamed, the character encoding

-is that specified in lcpl_id
+is that specified in lcpl_id rather than that of

 the original link.
 Other link creation properties are ignored.